 Expected Student Behaviors Violations and Responses-This policy classifies student violations of expected student behaviors in four levels.
 Specific violations may be reclassified as Level I II, III or IV depending on the severity or repetition of the violation.
 W.Va.
 Code requires that the principal shall suspend a student who commits a violation classified as a Level IV in this policy.
 Level III and IV violations are to be referred directly to the appropriate administrator because of the serious and/or unlawful nature of the misconduct.
 Each school may identify interventions that include, but are not limited to, examples provided in this policy to address Level I and II violations.
 The school principal or designee will receive complaints of violations of the Expected Behavior in Safe and Supportive Schools, and develop a procedure for acting upon those complaints.
-When a school employee observes any violations of the Expected Behavior in Safe and Supportive Schools outlined in this policy he/she shall immediately intervene and report the incident to the Principal or designee.
+When a school employee observes any violations of the Expected Behavior in Safe and report the incident to the Principal or designee.